shaelm/Toronto-Transit-Commision-Delay-Mining/README.md

 # Random Forest Regression #

 One Hot Encoded FinalCategorizedData for the categorical variables.
-Used 40 estimers for the random forest ensemble Model had:
+Used 40 estimators for the random forest ensemble Model had:
 Base line error of 10.62 minutes before training
 Mean Prediction Error of 3.335 minutes after training